angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

 # Multi-Paradigm Programming project

-This folder contains the files for the Shop Assignment submitted for the Multi-Paradigm Programming module at GMIT.
+This repository contains the files for the Shop Assignment submitted for the Multi-Paradigm Programming module at GMIT.
 The actual project was to be submitted through the college Moodle platform as a zip file.
 This repository serves as a reference for the project.

 ---